 The Purpose of the Absinthe Ritual

-If you have ever tasted straight absinthe, you will certainly remember the taste.
-The anise-flavored liquor has a distinct bitterness that is punctuated by its high proof (often bottled between 45 percent to 74 percent ABV—90 to 148 proof).
-On its own, absinthe is not an easy liquor to get down and you might even find that it burns your taste buds.
-It needs to be tamed and that's where the absinthe ritual comes in.
+If you have ever tasted straight absinthe, you will certainly remember the experience.
+The anise-flavored liquor has a distinct bitterness that is punctuated by its high proof (between 45 percent and 74 percent ABV, 90 to 148 proof).
+On its own, absinthe is not an easy liquor to get down.
+It needs to be tamed, and that's where the absinthe ritual and drip come in.

 The traditional preparation was popularized in France.
 It's a simple technique that involves absinthe, sugar, and ice-cold water.
-The sugar quells the bitterness and the water dilutes the liquor; the combination of the two makes absinthe far more palatable than it is straight out of the bottle.
+The sugar quells the bitterness, and the water dilutes the liquor; the combination makes absinthe far more palatable.
 Once you get the hang of pouring it, you will be able to create the perfect louche (the white cloudiness that occurs when water touches the absinthe).

-The glasses are often small pieces of stemware that hold 5 or 6 ounces in total.
+Absinthe glasses are small pieces of stemware that hold 5 to 6 ounces.
 Some styles include a small reservoir at the bottom that holds a little over 1/2 ounce.
-This is designed to be filled with absinthe, taking the guesswork out of how much to pour.
+This is designed to be filled with absinthe and takes the guesswork out of how much to pour.
 The main part of the glass is larger and is meant to hold the water-absinthe mix.
 Any short, stemmed glass is a good alternative.

-Absinthe spoons are pierced with holes and flat so they can rest easily on top of the glass.
-A sugar cube is placed on the spoon, acting as a filter for the water.
-They too can be very fancy, with various designs cut into the metal that allows the sugar and water to drip through.
+Absinthe spoons are flat, so they can easily rest on the glass rim.
+A sugar cube is placed on the spoon and acts as a filter for the water.
+The spoon is pierced with holes or has fancy cuts in the metal that allows the sugar and water to drip through.
 If you do not have an absinthe spoon, a large fork will work.

 An absinthe dripper (brouille-absinthe in French) is an alternative to the spoon.
-It's a bit like a broad funnel that holds sugar and ice (or either according to your taste) through which water is poured, offering more precision in developing the louche.
+It's a bit like a broad funnel that holds sugar and ice (or either, according to your taste) through which water is poured.
+This setup offers more precision in developing the louche.

 This method is called a "ritual" because it is designed to be done slowly and deliberately.
 It allows the drinker to enjoy the entire experience—including the visual transformation—rather than just the drink itself.

-- Pour about 1 ounce of absinthe into an absinthe glass.
+Pour about 1 ounce of absinthe into an absinthe glass.

-Slowly pour ice-cold, distilled water onto the sugar, just enough to saturate it, and allow it to set until the sugar cube begins to dissolve.
+Slowly pour ice-cold, distilled water onto the sugar, just enough to saturate it.
+Allow it to sit until the sugar cube begins to dissolve.

-- Pour more water over the sugar (again, slowly) until the desired dilution is found and the sugar is completely dissolved.
+Pour more water over the sugar (again, slowly) until the desired dilution is found and the sugar is completely dissolved.
 The most common ratio is between 3 and 5 parts water to 1 part absinthe.
-As the water hits the liquor, the louche will swirl through the liquid, creating quite the spectacle and releasing the absinthe's herbal bouquet.
+As the water hits the liquor, the louche will swirl through the liquid, creating a visual spectacle and releasing the absinthe's herbal bouquet.

-- After the louche has been allowed to rest, stir in any remaining undissolved sugar.
+Allow the louche to rest, then stir in any remaining undissolved sugar.

-Another popular method is to dunk a sugar cube in the absinthe, place the cube on a spoon and light it aflame.
+One popular method is to pour the absinthe over the sugar cube while on the spoon, then light it aflame.
 Allow the sugar to melt into the absinthe.
 Extinguish the flame whenever you want with a drizzle of cold water or club soda to create the louche, then stir the remaining sugar into the liquid.